Jennifer Openshaw: Active student entrepreneur

-As an undergraduate student, Openshaw was named Finance Director of UCLA's Internship Association, where she broke the fundraising record and launched two new businesses – an annual furniture fair (“The Bruin Bear Market”) and a cookbook of politicians’ recipes, which was recognized in the San Jose Mercury News.
+As an undergraduate student, Openshaw was named Finance Director of UCLA's Internship Association, where she broke the fundraising record and launched two new businesses—an annual furniture fair (“The Bruin Bear Market”) and a cookbook of politicians’ recipes, which was recognized in the San Jose Mercury News.
 Funds raised were used to lower the cost of student internships.
 Her mentor, Dean Alex White, formerly of Yale, played a critical role in her early career.

 Early career

 In 1986, Openshaw began working for the Los Angeles City Controller while attending UCLA full-time.
 She purchased women's clothes from a national designer and resold them as another revenue stream to fund her college.
-In 1988, while still recovering from back surgery, she ran the volunteer operation for two assembly districts in Los Angeles during the Presidential election.
-She returned to the City Controller's Office, while working weekends at the NBC-TV affiliate in Bakersfield, California.
+In 1988, while recovering from back surgery, she ran the volunteer operation for two assembly districts in Los Angeles during the Presidential election.
+She returned to the City Controller's Office while working weekends at the NBC-TV affiliate in Bakersfield, California.
 In 1990, she was named press secretary to Kathleen Brown’s run for California State Treasurer.
 After a successful win, she became press secretary for the Treasurer's Office, responsible for 12 financing commissions and a $70B+ investment portfolio.
 In 1994, Openshaw was asked to join Brown's bid for Governor, running communications for the campaign against Governor Pete Wilson.